 10. Sleeping during work hours

 13. Gambling on University premises

-14. Inappropriate behavior in the workplace, including, but not limited to, horseplay and threatening, intimidating, coercing, or interfering with fellow employees on University property.
+14. Inappropriate behavior in the workplace, including, but not limited to, horseplay and threatening, intimidating, coercing, bullying, or interfering with fellow employees on University property.

 15. Inappropriate behavior toward, or discourteous treatment of students, visitors, co-workers including use of profanity and other harassing statements.

 16. Negligence or abuse in the use of University property or equipment.

 17. Reporting to work when suffering from alcoholic or drug-related hangover

 18. Misconduct and/or inappropriate behavior in the workplace